stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 These scripts show how we used the program [LDSC](https://github.com/bulik/ldsc) version 1.0.1 to attain:
 A) LD score regression intercepts used to adjust P-values shown in *Table 1*. <br />
 B) Genetic correlations shown in *Table 2* and *Supplementary Table 2*. <br />
-C) Heritablity estimates for categorical traits that were then transformed to a liablity score estimates (see Methods in paper) and shown in *Supplementary Table 3*. <br />
+C) Heritablity estimates for categorical traits that were then transformed to liabilty score heritability estimates (see Methods in paper) and shown in *Supplementary Table 3*. <br />

 The LSR analysis included the following input files:
 1) **GWAS summary statistics**: <br />

 These are the BSPC and WSPC T-statistics (see [/SumStatAnalysis](https://github.com/stefaniabe/PrimaryParticipationGWAS/tree/main/SumStatAnalysis)) and GWAS summary statistics from performing 'traditional' GWAS for the traits shown in Table 1.
 The 'traditional' GWAS results were attained with [BOLT-LMM](https://alkesgroup.broadinstitute.org/BOLT-LMM/) and the P_LINREG column in the output was used as input P-value to LDSC. <br />
 The required format of the input GWAS summary statistics files is well described on the [wiki](https://github.com/bulik/ldsc/wiki/Summary-Statistics-File-Format) page of the LDSC program.
-The input GWAS summary statistics for LDSC were zipped files called "phenotype.sumstats.gz".
-The statistics had been merged with the 500,632 SNPs that were used to compute the primary participation PGS.
+In the current study, the input GWAS summmary statistics had been merged with the 500,632 SNPs that were used to compute the primary participation PGS.
 They input files had the following 5 columns:
 ```
 SNP  A1  A2  Z  N